modir/using-laminas-framework-book/version2/docs/netbeans.md

 * *Green* shows the contribution of your own class methods;
 * *Orange* denotes time taken on traditional "procedural" functions (functions that are not part of a PHP classes).

-T> Please note that the profiler creates a new data file in your */tmp* directory for each HTTP request to your website.
+> Please note that the profiler creates a new data file in your */tmp* directory for each HTTP request to your website.
-T> This may cause disk space exhaustion, which can be fixed only by rebooting your system.
+> This may cause disk space exhaustion, which can be fixed only by rebooting your system.
-T> So, when you've finished profiling your application, it is recommended to disable the profiling T> by editing the *php.ini* file, commenting the `xdebug.profiler_enable` parameter as follows, T> and then restarting the Apache web server.
+> So, when you've finished profiling your application, it is recommended to disable the profiling
-T>
+> by editing the *php.ini* file, commenting the `xdebug.profiler_enable` parameter as follows,
+> and then restarting the Apache web server.
+>
-T> `;xdebug.profiler_enable = 0`
+> `;xdebug.profiler_enable = 0`
-T>
+>

 ## Summary